 - Must be installed by experienced professionals used to working with slate

 - Should not be walked on except by professionals.

-Green Synthetic Slate Roof Tiles
+Deep Green Synthetic Slate Roof Tiles

 Green synthetic slate tiles have revolutionized the roofing market.
 Traditional slate tiles are cost-prohibitive and professional installers are not readily available.
 With the advent of composite slate roof tiles, the European slate roof look is available to most consumers.
 The advantages of synthetic slate tiles include:

 - Strong warranty

 - Not affected by regular temperature swings that drop below freezing